Battle of Antonov Airport: Aftermath

 As of 27 February 2022, the airport remained under Russian control as clashes began to shift to the towns of Bucha and Irpin to the south, where Ukrainian forces claimed to have halted the Russian advances, contesting Russian forces in Hostomel amid intense fighting.
 On 27 February, the Security Service of Ukraine released an alleged intercepted conversation of Russian forces in Hostomel reporting casualties and requesting to be evacuated.
 On the same day, Ukrainian forces bombarded the airport with artillery, and claimed to have destroyed Russian equipment, vehicles, and personnel.
 The next day, a Russian military convoy stretching 40 miles arrived at the airport in preparation for an assault on Kyiv.

+Over the next few weeks, the airport was partially repaired, but it was not put to use as an airstrip.
+The airport mainly served as a forward operating base, housing equipment and troops.

 As of 28 March 2022, satellite imagery showed no Russian forces inside the airport.
 On 29 March, Russian Deputy Minister of Defense Alexander Fomin announced a withdrawal of Russian forces from the Kyiv area, including the abandonment of Hostomel Airport.

 By 2 April, Ukrainian forces had regained control of the airport following a large-scale Russian withdrawal along the Kyiv axis.
 In their hasty retreat, Russian troops destroyed much of their own equipment, while other materiel was captured intact by the Ukrainians.
 In addition, other Russian equipment had been destroyed by Ukrainian artillery strikes before the withdrawal.
-Overall, Russia lost at least seven armoured fighting vehicles, 23 infantry fighting vehicles, three armoured personnel carriers, one anti-aircraft gun, two field artillery pieces, three helicopters, as well as 67 trucks, vehicles and jeeps at Antonov Airport.
+Overall, Russia lost at least seven armoured fighting vehicles, 23 infantry fighting vehicles, three armoured personnel carriers, one anti-aircraft gun, two field artillery pieces, three helicopters, and 67 trucks, vehicles and jeeps at Antonov Airport.